nhost/nhost/docs/docs/platform/overview/get-started-with-nhost-cli.md

 ![Select app](/img/architecture/cli/cli-select-app.png)

-The `init` command creates the Nhost app inside your current working directory within a `nhost/` folder.
+The `init` command initializes your app inside a directory named after the `-n` argument with a `nhost/` folder within it.

 ```
 my-nhost-app/